-Choose from three customized areas of study
+Choose from three customized areas of study:

-The business management concentration gives you the flexibility to select three electives in management, marketing or accounting in order to complete your business degree.
+The business management degree gives you the flexibility to select three electives in management, marketing or accounting in order to complete your business degree.
 When you graduate, you’ll be prepared with the knowledge and skills to make an impact in a variety of business and management careers.

-A degree in business administration can lead to careers in a variety of organizations in areas such as:
+A degree in business can lead to careers in a variety of organizations in areas such as:

 - Customer Service

 Minor in Business Administration